danieloskarsson/jsond/README.md

 JSOND files SHOULD have the filename extension .jsond.

-### §Constants
+### Constants

 A value that is not valid JSOND grammar SHOULD be interpreted as a value constant and thus REQUIRED in JSON text.

 Most string literals are valid regular expressions.

-CONSTANTS :
-the only constants are null, true, false

-It actually works for null, true, false and such things.

-The most common error will be string literals that are interpreted as regular expressions but was misspelled.

-A JSOND parser SHOULD warn for this.

-§JSOND is a superset of JSON.
-This means that valid JSON text is also valid JSOND text.
-This also means that valid JSOND text is valid JSON text and can thus be parsed using any JSON parser.
-Context decides if the text is JSON or JSOND.

-: CONSTANTS
+The values true, false, and null are not valid JSOND grammar.

 ## References